African Golden Cat Subspecies

 African Golden Cat Distribution in Africa

-African Golden Cats occur in 14 African countries mainly across west and central Africa:
+African Golden Cats occur in 14 African countries mainly in western and central Africa:

 North Africa: absent